propavingk/LamportLens/docs/DESIGN_NOTES.md

 ## Band edges are fixed and printed

-Bands use round edges (0, 99, 999, 9,999, and so on) and the report prints
+Bands use round edges (0, 99, 999, 9,999, and so on) and the report prints them, because the interesting question is almost always "which order of magnitude holds my storage bond".
+The alternative, adaptive buckets, makes two reports of the same program incomparable after any change in the data, which defeats the diffing workflow this tool is built for.

+## Largest deficit first